Interment.net

-Interment.net is a United States-based website containing a free online database of transcriptions from headstones, intended to be a research tool for use by genealogists and historians.
+Interment.net is a United States–based website containing a free online database of transcriptions from headstones, intended to be a research tool for use by genealogists and historians.
 As of 2006, the site was one of the top 15 free genealogy websites on the Internet.
 Its cemetery database to date includes more than 6 million cemetery records from around the world.

 The database is limited to information transcribed from grave markers at cemeteries and/or obtained from burial records from cemetery offices.
-The data includes surname, given name, birth date, birthplace, death date, death place, age, inscription (including symbols), notes, and sometimes the location of the grave marker.
+The data includes surname, given name, birthdate, birthplace, death date, death place, age, inscription (including symbols), notes, and sometimes the location of the grave marker.
 The coverage of data addresses the problem for scholars and genealogists who cite the way cemetery records tend to be incomplete while some transcripts are inaccurate.

 Many of the cemeteries transcribed on the site no longer exist, making the site one of the few sources for those inscriptions.
 Online cemetery databases with similar features include Findagrave.com and Billiongraves.com.